 The library’s Social Services and Public Safety team ensures safety in the library and refers people to resources for housing, employment, health care, immigration, domestic violence, and more.

 Contact the team

-- Robert Simmons, Social Services Director, 708.697.6910, RobertS@oppl.org
+- Robert Simmons, Director of Social Services and Public Safety, 708.697.6910, RobertS@oppl.org

 - Stephen Jackson, Teen Services Coordinator, 708.697.6908, StephenJ@oppl.org

 - Oak Park Township Youth Services.
 Uses prevention techniques, crisis intervention, restorative justice, therapeutic involvement, case management, and coordination of wraparound services by partnering with other community agencies.